-If you want seriously tough gloves with look for Kevlar® -- a synthetic fiber that’s strong enough to stop bullets.
+If you want seriously tough gloves, look for Kevlar® -- a synthetic fiber that’s strong enough to stop bullets.
 Work gloves with Kevlar® stitching on the palms offer increased resistance to abrasion and layer separation.
 The sturdy material makes for extremely durable and long-lasting gloves too.

-A cut-resistant base layer under leather can give you the comfort and dexterity you want without skimping on good protection.
+A cut-resistant base layer under the leather, like on this glove, can give you the comfort and dexterity you want without skimping on good protection:

 3. Firm Grip Gloves

-If you want a pair of gloves with serious grip, looks for gloves with palms that are nitrile dipped, leather, synthetic suede, or PVC.
+If you want a pair of gloves with serious grip, look for gloves with palms that are nitrile dipped, leather, synthetic suede, or PVC.

 4. High-Visibility Materials for Low-Light Work Sites